Taputapuatea marae

 Marae Taputapuatea is a large marae complex at Opoa in Taputapuatea, on the eastern coast of Raiatea.
 The site features a number of marae and other stone structures and was once considered the central temple and religious center of Eastern Polynesia.
 In 2017, the Taputapuatea area and the marae complex were inscribed on the UNESCO World Heritage List because of its political and religious significance and its testimony to traditional eastern Polynesian culture.

 Description

 The marae complex is positioned at the end of a peninsula that juts into the lagoon surrounding Raiatea.
-The center of the complex contains the marae itself: a rectangular courtyard paved with basalt and measuring 44 by 60 meters.
+The center of the complex contains the marae itself: a rectangular courtyard paved with basalt and measuring 44 by 60 m.
 At the east end of the marae is the ahu, a basalt and coral platform used for ceremonies.
 Other marae are within the marae complex, including marae Hauviri, which was used for the naming of chiefs.

 History

 The sacred area of Cape Matahira-i-te-ra'i is called Te Po, where the gods reside.
 The original marae was dedicated to Ta'aroa (the supreme creator), although eventually the worship of 'Oro (the god of life and death) prevailed.
 According to legend, 'Oro's descendant Hiro built the marae, giving it the name Taputapuatea, 'Sacrifices from afar'.
 The drum Ta'imoana was used during human sacrifices.
 The white rock Te Papatea-o-Ru'ea on the nearby beach (currently part of marae Hauviri) was used to invest the chiefs of Ra'iatea with the red feather girdle maro 'ura.
 The three foot high image of the god was called 'Oro-maro-'ura, 'Oro of the red feather girdle.
 Taputapuatea became the center of a voyaging network as the cult of 'Oro spread.

 The marae may have been established as early as AD 1000, and it was expanded and rebuilt on at least two separate occasions between the 14th and 18th centuries.
 The marae was a place of learning where priests and navigators from all over the Pacific would gather to offer sacrifices to the gods and share their knowledge of the genealogical origins of the universe, and of deep-ocean navigation.